-3 Atemporal Queries in SHIQ, SHOQ, and SHOI
+3 Atemporal Queries in SHIQ, SHOQ, SHOI

-Since our results about TCQ entailment are based on reductions to conjunctions of CQ-literals, we first analyze in more detail the case of such a temporal queries.
-In a nutshell, we reduce the satisfiability of such a conjunction to UCQ nonentailment and exploit existing algorithms for this problem.
-We consider only the logics SHIQ, SHOQ, and SHOI that have the quasi-forest model property [12], which means that every consistent KB formulated in one of these logics has a model that basically consists of several tree-shaped structures whose roots are arbitrarily interconnected by roles (disregarding role connections due to nominals or transitive roles).
+Before we can present our complexity results about TCQ entailment, we analyze in more detail the case of a simple conjunction of CQ literals, which is an atemporal query.
+In a nutshell, we reduce the satisfiability of such a conjunction to UCQ non-entailment and exploit existing algorithms for this atemporal problem.
+We consider here only the sublogics SHIQ, SHOQ, and SHOI, which enjoy (a variant of) the so-called forest model property [11], which means that every consistent KB formulated in one of these logics has a model that basically consists of several tree-shaped structures whose roots are arbitrarily interconnected by roles (disregarding role connections due to nominals or transitive roles).